Free Marketing Report

-In the December issue of Fast Company, Charles Fishman describes James Wiseman’s experience as a newly hired section manager at a Toyota plant in the U.S.
+In an issue of Fast Company, Charles Fishman describes James Wiseman’s experience as a newly hired section manager at a Toyota plant in the U.S.small business marketing

 For the first couple of weeks, Wiseman joined the weekly plant meetings and shared the successes of his team, maybe even bragging a little.
 Instead of congratulations, his comments were met with an awkward silence.
 Finally, the plant manager took Wiseman aside.
 “We all know you are a good manager, otherwise we wouldn’t have hired you.
 But please talk to us about your problems so we can all work on them together.”